 11. Eider

-An eider is a duck.
-Male eiders have colored heads and bills with black and white feathers whereas the female eider has soft, brown feathers.
-An interesting fact about eiders is that their feathers are used to create down pillows and comforters.
+An eider is a duck whose soft feathers are often used to create down pillows and comforters.
+Male eiders have colored heads and bills with black and white feathers whereas female eiders have soft, brown feathers.

 Learn More: All About Birds